Lady Barn House School Chess Club

 Who is it for?:

-The Tuesday class is aimed at younger children (years 1-2) and the Wednesday class is for the older children (years 3-6)
+The Tuesday class is aimed at younger children (years 1-2), the Wednesday class is for the older children (years 3-6) and the Thursday class is aimed at children who know all the chess pieces and check mate.

 Dates: Autumn Term 2019